 Franz Bardon

-An insight to the Ontology of Franz Bardon
+An insight into the Ontology of Franz Bardon

-Franz Bardon is among the most significant but less well-known occultists of the Twentieth Century.
-The term “occult sciences” refers to astrology, alchemy, and natural magic – a definition applied for working with the energies or forces of the universe.
-Bardon was uncommon in that he emphasised practice as well as usefulness above all else.
-His books incorporated extensive metaphysical sections, though his works focused on the tangible, usable outcomes.
-By doing this, his works have numerous resemblances to the means in which information is prescribed through The Life Force Institute, where the focus is on the application on the energies of life in a meaningful and useful manner.
+Franz Bardon is among the most significant yet less widely known occultists of the twentieth century.
+The term “occult sciences” refers to astrology, alchemy and natural magic – a definition applied to working with the energies or forces of the universe.
+Bardon was uncommon in that he placed practice and usefulness above all else.
+His books incorporated extensive metaphysical sections, yet they remained focused on tangible, usable outcomes.
+In this respect, his work bears resemblance to the way information is presented through The Life Force Institute, where the emphasis is placed on applying the energies of life in a useful and meaningful manner.

-Information & functional knowledge are at the core of these works, some of which resonate with the principles of The Life Force Institute.
+Functional knowledge at the core of these works, resonating with The Life Force Institute.

-With some occult writers, we are left with virtually every particular of their individual lives, while with others, we know no more than their pen names.
-The standing with Bardon lies someplace in between these two extremes.
-While there is access to much of his published works, there are just small details remaining from his personal life.
-This is due to the fact that it was not the individual that was important, but the information and the functional knowledge which was the core of this works.
-Likewise, with The Life Force Institute, we as custodians focus on the application of the work and not the personality of the teacher, guru or master.
+With some occult writers, we are left with virtually every detail of their lives.
+With others, we know no more than a pen name.
+Bardon sits somewhere between these two extremes.
+While much of his published work is accessible, only small details of his personal life survive.
+This is because it was not the individual who mattered, but the information and knowledge at the core of his works.
+In the same way, The Life Force Institute focuses on the application rather than the personality of any teacher, guru or master.

-The Life Force Institute focuses on offering information and knowledge in a factual and untainted way, to ensure that anyone ready to take up the information has the opportunity to establish their own personal experiences based upon the work.
+The Life Force Institute is committed to presenting information and knowledge in a factual and untainted way, so that anyone ready to take up the work has the opportunity to build their own direct experiences from it.

 Who was Franz Bardon

-Onto what we do know regarding Franz Bardon is that he was born in 1909 in Opava in what was Austrian Silesia (now the Czech Republic) in 1909, and that he passed away at the age of 49.
-It is difficult to really find out the inner life of a man such as Franz Bardon, however, we can discern particular details from his life, from the testament of those who knew him, as well as from his writings.
+Franz Bardon was born in 1909 in Opava, in what was then Austrian Silesia, now the Czech Republic.
+He passed away at the age of 49.
+It is difficult to know the inner life of a man such as Franz Bardon with any certainty.
+However, particular details can be drawn from the accounts of those who knew him personally, as well as from his own writings.

-Throughout his young adult years, Franz comes to be progressively interested in facets of the occult or what some considered as magic.
-During these years of discovery, he worked as a stage entertainer going by the name of “Frabato”.
-His performances were considered by many to be one-of-a-kind because he showcased occult or mystical techniques so common in the day.
-According to all reports, he was just one of a minority of such performers who typically discussed some of the aspects of his acts, and unlike most of his contemporaries on the stage at the time, was not a charlatan or cheat.
+During his young adult years, Franz grew increasingly interested in aspects of the occult, or what some regarded as magic.
+Throughout this period, he worked as a stage entertainer under the name Frabato.
+His performances were considered by many to be unusual, as he presented occult and mystical techniques that were relatively common in that era.
+By all accounts, he was among a small minority of such performers who openly discussed elements of his acts, and unlike most of his contemporaries on stage at the time, he was no charlatan.

-During the course of the Second World War, Bardon was held in a concentration camp for apparently declining to participate in Nazi mysticism.
-There are several fragments of stories about how he, like numerous other prisoners, were maltreated throughout this period in history.
-After enduring the war, he returned to engaging in aspects of the occult.
-At that point in time, he started to work more thoroughly with Hermetics and operated successfully at a healing practice based upon those very same concepts.
-It was during this later period in his life, that he wrote the material in his books.
+During the Second World War, Bardon was held in a concentration camp, reportedly for refusing to participate in Nazi mysticism.
+Several accounts describe how he, like many other prisoners, was mistreated throughout this period.
+After enduring the war, he returned to his work in the occult.
+At that point in time, he began engaging more thoroughly with Hermetics and ran a successful healing practice built upon those very principles.
+It was during this later period that he wrote the material contained in his books.

 Click the following icons to share this item on your Social Media